sony/nmos-cpp/Documents/Dependencies.md

 ### WebSocket++

-If using Conan this section can be skipped.
+If using Conan, this section can be skipped.

 WebSocket++ v0.8.1 (latest release at the time) is included as a submodule within the C++ REST SDK source tree, so a separate installation is not necessary.
 Note: WebSocket++ v0.5.1 and v0.7.0 have also been tested.